scheb/2fa/UPGRADE.md

 ## 3.x to 4.x

+### Dependencies

+The library `sonata-project/google-authenticator`, which is used to support Google Authenticator, has been replaced with the more flexible `spomky-labs/otphp`.
+The way the Google Authenticator integration works does not change.

+### Interface Changes

 `Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorProviderInterface` was extended with a new method `prepareAuthentication($user): void` which should contain all kinds of preparations that need to be done before the user authenticates with that provider.
 This is where authentication codes should be generated and sent.
 If you have such an